Powers001/ESP32_3.5TFT_WeatherStation/README.md

 Key Features/Enhancements:

-- Sketch will update the current time every 1 minute while the weather information, forecasts, and graphs refresh on a 10-minute interval (or whatever UPDATE_INTERVAL_SECS is set to in your All_Settings.h file).
+- Sketch will update the current time every 1 minute while the weather information, forecasts and graphs refresh on a 10-minute interval (or whatever UPDATE_INTERVAL_SECS is set to in your All_Settings.h file).

 - A circular rotating animation that appears to show when the weather info is being updated (about 100 pixels right of the time) and vertically centered with the time/temperature line, ensuring it doesn't interfere with any of your existing display elements or clearing functions.